Skip to content

 bash

-rails g servus:event_handler gold_transferred
+rails g servus:event gold_transferred

-=> create app/events/gold_transferred_handler.rb
+=> create app/events/gold_transferred_event.rb

-=> create spec/events/gold_transferred_handler_spec.rb
+=> create spec/events/gold_transferred_event_spec.rb

 Then declare what services should react to the event: